January 2015 Île-de-France attacks: Cyber attacks

 French media reported that hackers breached the security of French municipality websites during the Île-de-France attacks, changing them to display jihadist propaganda.
-The French Defense Ministry and security bodies reported that about 19,000 French websites were targeted in an unprecedented wave of denial-of-service attacks following the publication of Charlie Hebdo with a depiction of the sacred prophet Muhammad on the cover.
+The French Defense Ministry and security bodies reported that about 19,000 French websites were targeted in an unprecedented wave of denial-of-service attacks following the publication of Charlie Hebdo with a depiction of Muhammad on the cover.
 The websites of French businesses, religious groups, universities, and municipalities were also hacked and altered to display pro-Islamist messages.

 Incidents at mosques

 In the week after the shooting, the organisation "L'Observatoire contre l'islamophobie du Conseil français du culte musulman (CFCM)" called for strengthening of the surveillance of mosques.
 The French interior department reported that 54 anti-Muslim incidents were recorded in France in the first week after the shootings; this compared to 110 complaints in the first nine months of 2014.
 The 2015 incidents included 21 reports of shootings and blank grenade throwing at Islamic buildings including mosques; and 33 cases of personal threats and insults.

-After news of the January 8 attack was publicized, three blank grenades were thrown at a mosque in Le Mans, west of Paris.
+After news of the 8 January attack was publicized, three blank grenades were thrown at a mosque in Le Mans, west of Paris.
 A new bullet hole was found in its windows.
 In addition, a Muslim prayer hall in the Port-la-Nouvelle was the target of shooting, but no one was injured.
 An explosion took place at a restaurant affiliated with a mosque in Villefranche-sur-Saone.
 No casualties were reported.

 2020 trial

-On December 16, 2020, a French court convicted 14 accomplices after the three attackers for crimes ranging from financing terrorism to membership of a criminal gang in relation to the attacks.
+On 16 December 2020, a French court convicted 14 accomplices after the three attackers for crimes ranging from financing terrorism to membership of a criminal gang in relation to the attacks.
 However, three were convicted in absentia, including Hayat Boumeddiene, the former partner of Coulibaly.
 Boumeddiene would be convicted of financing terrorism and belonging to a criminal terrorist network, and received a sentence of 30 years in jail.